onigetoc/bootapps/README.md

 =================

-Create One Page Application with Bootstrap and Bootapps for mobile and desktop application
+Create One Page Application with Bootstrap and Bootapps for mobile and desktop application.
+Work with many bootstrap templates/themes

 Demo
 -----------